-Baby groundhog day … you know the feeling.
+Baby Groundhog Day … you know the feeling.
 Where every day starts to feel the same as the next one: Get up.
 Feed.
 Play.
 Nap.
-REPEAT.
+Repeat.
 Over and over, until nightfall.

 You’ve got past the newborn phase, and survived the four months sleep regression.
-Things have settled down, and life with your baby has become more predictable, finally.
+Things have settled down, and life with your baby has become more predictable– finally.

-It’s okay – you can say it: life with a baby can be a bit boring.
+It’s okay – you can say it: life with a baby is … a bit boring.
 That’s nothing to feel guilty about, and it has nothing to do with how much you love your baby.
 You’re still an awesome mum, and it’s totally okay to feel like you need more to keep you stimulated.
 Making positive plans and looking after your emotional needs can protect you against postnatal depression as well as help you dust off any cobwebs, keeping you inspired, positive and energised.

 Here are 7 ways to shake things up at your place:

 You might feel as though you’re chained to your baby’s nursery during nap time and even feel a little nervous about venturing out when your baby should be asleep.
 But letting your baby sleep in the pram so you can get out and about during nap time doesn’t have to be a big deal.
 In fact, it can be good for your baby to sleep in a different space now and then.
 With bub asleep in the pram, you can use the time to sit in a cafe, scrolling your phone in peace, or catching up with a friend for proper – uninterrupted – chat.

 If you’re stuck for things to do with your growing baby, why not try out a baby class?
 You can choose from baby swimming, GymbaROO, even baby music classes.
 Choose something that you think you’ll actually enjoy going to as well, so you can look forward to it each week.
 If cost is an issue, check out your local library for baby story time, or your local playgroups for a fun place to let your baby play, while you get to chat with other parents.